zeitgeistpm/zeitgeist/zrml/neo-swaps/README.md

 - The `Pool` struct tracks the reserve held in the pool account.
 The reserve changes when trades are executed or the liquidity changes, but the reserve does not take into account funds that are sent to the pool account unsolicitedly.
-This fixes a griefing vector which allows an attacker to change prices by sending funds to the pool account.
+This fixes a griefing vector which allows an attacker to manipulate prices by sending funds to the pool account.
 - Pool shares are not recorded using the `ZeitgeistAssetManager` trait.
 Instead, they are part of the `Pool` object and can be tracked using events.